Brisbane International Airport

 Plaza Premium Lounge, Level 3, after security

-The only non-Airline lounge at Brisbane International Terminal is the Plaza Premium Lounge.
-Any traveller can access the lounge, with a 2-hour package available for $60 and a 5-hour package available for $70.
+The only non-airline lounge at Brisbane International Terminal is the Plaza Premium Lounge.
+Any traveller can access the lounge by either visiting the reception on the day or by booking online ahead of time to guarantee a spot.
 Children aged 2-11 receive a 30% discount.
-The Plaza Premium Lounge offers everything you would expect from an airport lounge, such as food, beverages, showers and Wi-Fi, and is adjacent to the Plaza Premium Wellness Spa.
+The Plaza Premium Lounge offers everything you would expect from an airport lounge, such as food, beverages, showers and Wi-Fi.

 What hotels are near Brisbane Airport?